Gin549/episodic-memory-pers/README.md

 -For this step the variation we decided to implements was the one related to the text encoder, so here you can find also the test done on using the VslNET, also using as encoder GloVe.

 **Step 4_4_Extension**<br />
--We decided to implement the second proposal
+-We decided to implement the second proposal.
 <br />

 **Qualitative_results**<br />